OpenBioMaps/documentation/official_docs/hu/api.rst

 Form Data (get_form_data results) explanations
 ----------------------------------------------
-Description: Optional column description
+Leírás: Opcionális oszlop leírás

-Default value: Fix value for all observation.
+Alap érték: Fix value for all observation.
 It can be controlled with the following options:

  - '_input' it works as any other field with sticky flag.
  - '_list' it works as any other list type field with sticky flag.